cgoliver/zminerva/README.md

 If you're worried about providing your login credentials to a mysterious program (you damn well should be), have a look at the source code first.
 It's all free and open software.

 ###Disclaimer
-By default, the check interval is set to 5 minutes.
+By default, the check interval is set to 30 minutes.
 That's recommended.
-I suggest you do not spam McGill by setting this any lower.
+I request that you do not spam McGill by setting this any lower.
+Plus, you will be blocked if you query too often.
+Follow [Responsible Use of McGill Information Technology Resources](http://www.mcgill.ca/secretariat/sites/mcgill.ca.secretariat/files/Responsible-Use-of-McGill-IT-Policy-on-the.pdf).

 This program does not actually register you for classes.
 That's on you.
 Automatic class registering and dropping would be really easy to set up, but I figured it's probably best not to mess with that.